 - Former Rubio chief of staff lobbies for Taiwan

 - Cayman Islands swaps Pillsbury for Hill & Knowlton

 - NY firm ends Marshall Islands crypto currency work

 - Ukraine gas industry lobbies for sanctions on second Russian ship in pipeline fight

 Ukraine president’s party hires US lobby shop

-New York-based global strategic communications firm Finsbury Glover Herring has registered to lobby for Ukraine President Volodymyr Zelensky‘s political party as the country normalizes ties with the Joe Biden administration and the new Congress following four years of rocky relations under President Donald Trump.
+New York-based global strategic communications firm Finsbury Glover Hering has registered to lobby for Ukraine President Volodymyr Zelensky‘s political party as the country normalizes ties with the Joe Biden administration and the new Congress following four years of rocky relations under President Donald Trump.

 FGH Holdings — the firm born of last month’s merger between Finsbury, The Glover Park Group and Hering Schuppener — signed a $50,000-a-month contract on Feb.
 2 through the end of the year with the Transatlantic Dialogue and Engagement Center, a new think tank in Kiev.
 The stated goal of the lobbying is to “advance Ukraine’s relations with the United States.”
 This is FGH’s first registration under the Foreign Agents Registration Act (FARA).

 While the contract was signed with the Transatlantic center, FGH’s lobbying disclosure describes it as the think tank arm of Ukraine’s Sluga Narodu (Servant of the People) party, named after the hit TV series that made Zelensky a celebrity.
 The party won 245 of 450 seats in parliament in the 2019 election.